BR88C/youtube.badfirmware.com/README.md

 node index.js
 ```
 ## Hosting
-If you are hosting this on your own domain, install Nginx for changing express.js's port to port 80
+If you are hosting this on your own domain and server, change the port and serverURL in config.json accordingly and install Nginx for changing express.js's port to port 80

 ## Troubleshooting
 If the program is having problems downloading videos, try updating ytdl: